More Than a Day

 Eat the Garden

 Our garden eatery serves fresh, seasonal fare, led by what is growing in our gardens – from crisp green leaves to freshly picked berries.
 The Garden Café offers a perfect vantage point over the kitchen gardens and orchards below, from which a vegetable-led menu is sourced - serving breakfast and an all day menu, including cream teas, seven days a week.

 Entry is via the Gatehouse and all diners must have a valid Membership or a Member's Guest Day Pass for the day of reservation.
-Advance booking is essential and we require a deposit upon booking of £5pp for breakfast and £10pp for lunch.
+Advance booking is recommended.